philmander/browser-bunyan/README.md

 [![Build Status](https://travis-ci.org/philmander/browser-bunyan.svg?branch=master)](https://travis-ci.org/philmander/browser-bunyan)

-I created this project because I wanted a version of, the awesome logging framework, Bunyan specifically for the browser.
+This package is an adaptation of, the Node logging library, [Bunyan](https://github.com/trentm/node-bunyan) but specifically for the browser.

-Although Bunyan does support being Browserified, it is still a bit bloated with features which aren't relevant in a browser environment.
-You can expect a Browserified and Gzipped `node-bunyan` to be around **27kb** whereas `browser-bunyan` is < **4kb**, including its built in log streams.
-Plus `browser-bunyan` also ships with browser-specific log streams.
+Although Bunyan does support being [Browserified](https://github.com/trentm/node-bunyan#browserify), it is still a bit bloated with features which aren't relevant in a browser environment.
+You can expect a Browserified and Gzipped `node-bunyan` to be around **27kb** whereas `browser-bunyan` is < **4kb**, including its built-in log streams.
+With ES Modules and tree-shaking this can be reduced further.

 ## Install